Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Formalism

+where $\omega'$ is a fixed element of $\Omega$, $V$ a finite box in $\ZM^3$ and $|V|$ its volume.
+The right hand side of \eqref{Eq:averagetrace} is precisely the trace per volume of the physical observable $\pi_{\omega'}(a)$.
+The relation stated in \eqref{Eq:averagetrace} demonstrates the self-averaging property of the trace per volume, namely, that it returns a value independent of the disorder configuration $\omega'$ for a covariant observable. } $\Diamond$ \end{remark}

-Our interest is not in the static setting but in cyclic deformations of the Hamiltonians, steaming from infinitely slow changes in the hopping functions $h_{\bm q}$.
-In this new setting, the hoppings are maps from $\SM^1$ to $C_N(\Omega)$.
-The algebra which generates such families of adiabatic Hamiltonians is simply $\bm \Aa_3=C(\SM^1,\Aa_3)$, and its elements will be indicated by bold letters.
-For this algebra, there is an additional 1-torus action, which acts as $\bm a(t)\rightarrow \bm a(\xi t)$ and whose generator provides the additional derivation $\partial_0$.
-The trace can then be extended to $\bm \Aa_3$ as:
+However, our interest is not in the static setting but in cyclic deformations of the Hamiltonians resulting from adiabatic variations of the hopping functions $h_{\bm x}$.
+In this new setting, the hoppings become continuous maps from $\SM^1=\RM/\ZM$ to $C_N(\Omega)$.
+The algebra which generates such families of adiabatic Hamiltonians is simply $\bm \Aa_3=C(\SM^1,\Aa_3)$, the algebra of continuous functions from the circle to $\Aa_3$.
+Its elements will be indicated by bold letters.
+For this algebra, there is an additional 1-torus action which acts as $\bm a(t)\rightarrow \bm a(\xi t)$, and its generator provides an additional derivation $\partial_0$.
+The trace $\Tt$ can then be extended to $\bm \Aa_3$ as

 where ${\rm d} t$ denotes the unique translation invariant and normalized measure on $\SM^1$.
 It commutes with the action of the 4-torus generated by $\partial_j$, $j=0, 1, 2, 3$.
-As a consequence, we have the following general results \cite{Con}:
+As a consequence, we have the following general results supplied by cyclic cohomology \cite{Con}.